 Is the Ghost Town of Bodie Cursed?

-With all the artifacts strewn around the ghost town, it’s logical tourists would want to take a part of Bodie home with them.
-This resulted in a loss of many precious artifacts.
+With all the artifacts strewn around the ghost town, tourists started taking a part of Bodie home with them.
+This resulted in the loss of many precious artifacts.
 Thus began the “Bodie Curse.”

 Legend has it that if you take even a tiny shard of broken glass, a nail or other remnant of mining life, bad luck will follow.
 Yes…take a piece of scrap metal and your life will take a turn for the worse, accompanied by nightmares.